mynameisvinn/LisPie/env.md

 ```
 it returns the local `Env` if the symbol exists in the local `Env`'s dict. if it doesnt, it searches for the symbol in `self.outer`, the global/outer `Env`. (this sequential ordering is why functions/procedures/methods search inner scopes first.)

+---
 [0] "say your name" versus "say 'your name'" is evaluated differently by a human.
+[1] in python, you can see variables and other metadata in the global environment with `global()`.